heavyk/meaningful-chaos/NEXT-STEPS.md

-### convert simple websocket server project

-- write CMakeLists.txt for rax
-- include rax into mc-universe
-- rename examples -> mc-universe
-- include SimpleWebSocket-Server into mc-universe

 ### simple websocket server

 I'm abandoning the idea of running this as a redis command set. it's just too dificult to debug. instead, I'm just going to use websockets to connect to the client(s). it already uses threads, so I can do the queries in a threaded way, and lock for writes.

 https://github.com/eidheim/Simple-WebSocket-Server

-the main disadvantage of this is that now there is no data storage, so (maybe) I'll want to include some components of redis (like the rdb) and store it there. if I just use flat files, then it may not be necessary. the whole point is to simplify this.
+the main disadvantage of this is that now there is no data storage, so (maybe) I'll want to import some components of redis (like the rdb?) and store it there. if I just use flat files, then it may not be necessary. instead, I will be using boost multi_index for hash maps and boost serialization (https://www.boost.org/doc/libs/1_70_0/libs/serialization/doc/index.html) to serialise data to the disk. the whole point is to simplify this, and boost provides most of what I need to do it.

-instead of commands, it has different endpoints:
+so, instead of using redis commands, it has different endpoints which can be connected to.
+I wanted grid moments to have an unobstructed channel to be processed, such that large grids won't clog up the events pipeline and vice versa.

 #### /grid/:width/:height/:id